OUR MASK . 2018 . FRANCE

 Why masks?
 Find out more about them and our educational approach to mask theatre on our Medium publication here.

-Another outcome of our activity will be the implementation of dissemination events by all participants in their respective communities.
+Another outcome of our activity was the implementation of dissemination events by all participants in their respective communities.
 All results of our training will be used to multiply the impact of the activities.
 In the long term, the partnership aims to extend the influence of the project before new target audience.

 Meet Richard Kimberley and Juri Kussmaul from Barada Street!